directlycrazy/DAWSS-Booking/README.md

-# DAWSS Prom Booking
+# DAWSS Grad Social Booking
-A simple website to handle prom booking for the 2025 Donald A. Wilson graduating class.
+A simple website to handle Grad Social booking for the 2025 Donald A. Wilson graduating class.

 ### Environment Variables
 ```env